The Ontario SPOR SUPPORT Unit (OSSU) helps patients, researchers, health care providers and policy-makers to engage with patient-oriented research by:

 - Indigenous health and wellness: OSSU can support researchers conducting Indigenous Health research through the Indigenous Health Working Group and the Centre for Rural and Northern Health Research (CRaNHR).

-- Francophone health: For advice on Francophone access to health services research, contact the OSSU Francophone Working Group or CRaNHR.
+- Francophone health: For advice on Francophone access to health services research, contact the Ontario Francophone Communities Research Initiative (OFCRI) or CRaNHR.

 Demonstration and Research Projects